- やさしい日本語

 ⑦ Period of stay

-The period of stay for Specified Skills is a total of five years for Specified Skilled Worker (i), and there is no limit for Specified Skilled Worker (ii).
+The period of stay for Specified Skills is a total of 5 years for Specified Skilled Worker (i), and every 3 years, 1 year, or 6 months for Specified Skilled Worker (ii), and there is no upper limit for renewing the period of stay.

 The period of technical training is limited: Type 1 is up to one year, Type 2 is up to two years, and Type 3 is up to two years (maximum five years in total).